Radiation reaction effects on particle dynamics in intense counterpropagating laser pulses: Discussion

 \section{Discussion}

 The effect discussed herein suggests a straightforward experimental diagnostic by simply counting protons ejected after the laser interaction.
-Because $r_c$ depends strongly on $a_0$, the onset of radiation reaction could be observed experimentally by selecting a set of parameters slightly below the radiative threshold of Eq. (\ref{eq:rc1}) and then increasing $a_1$ until the reversal occurs (while holding $R_a$ constant).
+Because $r_c$ depends strongly on $a_0$, the onset of radiation reaction could be observed experimentally by selecting a set of parameters slightly below the radiative threshold of Eq. (\ref{eq:rc1}) and then increasing $a_1$ until the reversal occurs (while holding the pulse $a_0$ ratio $R_a$ constant).
 For example, one could use two Ti:Sapphire lasers ($\lambda\approx 0.8$ \textmu m) at near-normal incidence to strike a 10 \textmu m-scale underdense plasma, itself formed by the expansion of a thin foil target ionized by the laser pre-pulses.
-To achieve $R_\lambda=3$, pulse 1 would be frequency tripled to $\lambda_1\approx0.267$ \textmu m.
-For this wavelength, when $R_\lambda=3$ and $R_a=2.75$ and assuming an intensity FWHM of 10.6 fs as used in our simulations, particles are expected to move with the higher-$a_0$ pulse for $a_1\geq90$ ($r_cw/R_\lambda\approx0.75)$ if radiation reaction is present.
+To achieve the desired pulse wavelength ratio $R_\lambda=3$, pulse 1 would be frequency tripled to $\lambda_1\approx0.267$ \textmu m.
+For this wavelength, when $R_\lambda=3$ and $R_a=2.75$ and assuming an intensity FWHM of 10.6 fs as used in our simulations, particles are expected to move with the higher-$a_0$ pulse for $a_1\gtrsim90$ ($r_cw/R_\lambda\approx0.75)$ if radiation reaction is present.

 In Fig.~\ref{fig:exp_alt}, we show the proton momentum distributions, normalized to $a_1$, for corresponding 1D PIC simulations over a scan in $a_1$.
 Distributions are measured 60 fs after the pulse peaks coincide.
 In order to keep the charge separation fields negligible in the low-$a_1$ simulations, we have varied the initial plasma density such that $n_e/n_{c1}=10^{-5} a_1$.
 For $a_1\lesssim35$, the protons favor the $-\hat{\mathbf{x}}$ direction rather than the $+\hat{\mathbf{x}}$ direction; this is because $a_1$ is too low for pulse 1 to stop most of the initially accelerated electrons, so the beat wave motion does not occur.
 However, for $a_1\gtrsim40$, the distributions agree with the predicted directional bias.
 As $a_1$ increases further, radiation reaction detraps more particles, causing the momentum distribution to shift leftward.
 The resulting ion motion could be measured using particle spectrometers.